-Hypophosphatemia is defined as a phosphate level of less than 2.5 mg/dL (0.8 mmol/L).
+Hypophosphatemia is defined as a serum phosphate level of less than 2.5 mg/dL (0.8 mmol/L).
 Phosphate is critical for a remarkably wide array of cellular processes.
 It is one of the major components of the skeleton, providing mineral strength to bone.
 Phosphate is an integral component of the nucleic acids that comprise DNA and RNA.
 Phosphate bonds of ATP carry the energy required for all cellular functions.
 It also functions as a buffer in bone, serum, and urine.

 The addition and deletion of phosphate groups to enzymes and proteins are common mechanisms for the regulation of their activity.
 In view of the sheer breadth of influence of this mineral, the fact that phosphate homeostasis is a highly regulated process is not surprising.

 The bulk of total body phosphate resides in bone as part of the mineralized extracellular matrix.
 This phosphate pool is accessible, although in a somewhat limited fashion.
 Approximately 300 mg of phosphate per day enters and exits bone tissue.
 Excessive losses or failure to add phosphate to bone leads to osteomalacia.

 Phosphate is a predominantly intracellular anion with a concentration of approximately 100 mmol/L, although determination of the precise intracellular concentration has been difficult.
 Most intracellular phosphate is either complexed or bound to proteins and lipids.
 In response to kinases and phosphatases, these phosphate ions attach and detach from different molecules, forming a constantly shifting pool.
 Intracellular phosphate is essential for most, if not all, cellular processes; however, because the intracellular concentration of phosphate is greater than the extracellular concentration, phosphate entry into cells requires a facilitated transport process.